Cash-out mortgage refi adds to debt

 Cash-out mortgage refinancing isn't always a bad idea, but if undertaken imprudently, it could leave you financially worse off in the long run.
-Under this type of refinancing, a homeowner obtains a new mortgage for a larger amount than the existing mortgage and pockets the difference.
+Under this type of refinancing, a homeowner obtains a new mortgage for a larger amount than the amount owed on the existing mortgage and pockets the difference.
 For example, if the current mortgage is $50,000, the homeowner may refinance for $80,000 and receive the $30,000 difference in cash.

 Worst-case scenario?
 If you default on your mortgage after the refinancing, you could find yourself without a home, with greater liabilities and with a lower credit rating.